blabla1337/skf-flask/skf/markdown/knowledge_base/132-knowledge_base--Session_management_control--.md

 **Solution:**

-Always use the framework&#39;s default session management control implementation in your application.
+Always use the frameworks default session management control implementation in your application.